BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Experiments

 \subsection{Effect of Window Size}

-\tournamentsort{} has a single hyperparameter: the window size $k$.
+\tournamentsort{}'s primary user-facing hyperparameter is the window size $k$.
 Across all 5 oracles (Table~\ref{tab:main-results}), \algshortname{}-k10 consistently outperforms \algshortname{}-k20 in ranking quality: by 0.5 with GPT-4.1 (56.7 vs.\ 56.2), 0.4 with Gemini-3-Flash (57.0 vs.\ 56.6), and 0.9 with Qwen3-235B (55.6 vs.\ 54.7).
 The token cost difference between configurations is modest (40--43k), suggesting that smaller windows, with more queries but finer-grained comparisons, provide better accuracy.

-Counterintuitively, $k{=}10$ outperforms $k{=}20$ despite comparing fewer documents per query.
-Our SCC analysis (\S\ref{sec:scc-analysis}) reveals that larger windows cause LLMs to produce more cyclic judgments among similar documents -- likely due to the ``lost in the middle'' phenomenon~\citep{liu2024lost}.
-With $k{=}20$, the average SCC size at convergence is 1.18 compared to 1.07 for $k{=}10$, indicating that larger windows create more ties that cannot be resolved.

-Additionally, convergence is highly predictable: for $k{=}10$, \tournamentsort{} terminates in 12--15 rounds (mean 13.6, std 0.58); for $k{=}20$, only 6--7 rounds (mean 6.7, std 0.45).
-This reflects the progress guarantee of the greedy SCC schedule and the resulting finite termination of the practical algorithm (Theorem~\ref{thm:practical-termination}), enabling reliable cost estimation.
+We note that $k{=}10$ outperforms $k{=}20$ despite comparing fewer documents per query; as analyzed in \S\ref{sec:scc-analysis}, larger windows cause LLMs to produce more cyclic judgments among similar documents due to positional attention limitations.
+Additionally, convergence is highly predictable: for $k{=}10$, \tournamentsort{} terminates in 12--15 rounds (mean 13.6, std 0.58), reflecting the progress guarantee of the greedy SCC schedule (Theorem~\ref{thm:practical-termination}) and enabling reliable cost estimation.
 See Appendix~\ref{sec:convergence-details} for detailed convergence analysis.

+\textbf{Comparison with Sliding Window at $k{=}10$.} Table~\ref{tab:sw-k10} compares both methods at matched window sizes on DL19 and DL20.
+Sliding Window's quality degrades sharply from $k{=}20$ to $k{=}10$ (74.0$\to$56.4 on DL19), because with stride 5 it propagates only the top-5 documents per pass which is insufficient to identify the top 10.
+In contrast, \tournamentsort{} at $k{=}10$ maintains quality comparable to $k{=}20$ (73.6 vs.\ 74.6 on DL19), because correctness is certified by the resolution criterion rather than window coverage.